 The first week of the internship involves classroom training for the interns on pollution prevention strategies for industrial environments, hosted at K-State.
 Topics include universal subjects like utility bills, lighting, water conservation, toxics reduction, and solid waste as well as project-specific subjects such as motors, pumps, steam systems, or waste recovery.
 Principles from this training will be advantageous to future career opportunities.

 What happens during the internship?

-Interns spend the first week in training and spend 10 weeks on-site, collecting data and writing reports.
+Interns spend the first week training in Manhattan and then spend 10 weeks on-site at the host company facility, conducting project research, collecting data and writing reports.

-All intern reports are submitted to the on-site supervisor, intern coordinator, and other assigned pollution prevention or energy specialists.
+The reports contain environmental and economical savings identified for projects the intern is working on for the host company.
+All intern reports are submitted to the company's on-site intern supervisor, PPI's intern coordinator, and other assigned pollution prevention or energy specialists at PPI.
 PPI reviews these reports for technical content and provides feedback and guidance on the intern’s activities.

 An intern reports his or her activities and findings each week.
 Halfway through the internship, all interns attend a retreat where they submit a 30-50% progress report and present project status.

 A written final report is due at the end of the internship.
 This document is a report for the host company and contains the intern’s methods, findings, and recommendations.
 PPI encourages interns to present their findings to their host companies and/or project stakeholders and maintains copies of their reports for at least five years.